The Original 1968 & 1969 Pink Paisely Telecaster

 Potentiometers: The 1966 Date Code Situation

-The 137-66 Code: Fender purchased a large supply of CTS potentiometers in 1966 and worked through this inventory for years.
-The EIA date code on original Paisley pots reads 137-66XX — CTS-manufactured in 1966.
+The 137-66 Code: Fender bought a large supply of CTS potentiometers in 1966 and worked through that inventory for several years.
+The EIA date code on original Paisley pots reads 137-66XX, meaning CTS-manufactured in 1966.
 This applies to both 1968 and 1969 guitars.
 Finding 1966-dated pots in a claimed 1969 Paisley is completely correct, not a sign of replacements.

 Wiring